 The leaders have to stay in their respective positions until they have another position and a better salary opinion.

-As for the team members, they have to be the specialties staying in the position until the bureaucracy wants them to hold the leadership position.
+As for the team members have to be the specialties staying in the position until the bureaucracy wants them to hold the leadership position.

-If it fails then it will end up distraught the entire team’s productivity.
+If it fails, it will be distraught the entire team’s productivity.

 10. Challenging To Boost The Productivity